andrewheiss/cardiff/README.md

 	moneo, monere | to warn
 	lego, legere | to read

 The filename is the slug.
-For example, `latin-vocab-1.text` becomes `http://yoururl.com/cards/latin-vocab-1`
+For example, `latin-vocab-1.text` becomes `http://yoururl.com/cards/latin-vocab-1` (assuming you've put Cardiff in the directory for `http://yoururl.com/cards`).

 ### Keyboard shortcuts